pmonfort/sinatra-simple-authentication/README.md

 Require your model class before register sinatra-simple-authentication.

-For ActiveRecords you would most 3 basic attributes strings email, hashed_password and salt.
+For ActiveRecord you need to add email, hashed_password and salt attributes.

 Example: